5 min read

 Therefore, another fatal mistake for a startup may arise when not thinking about:

-Inadequate regulation of intellectual property rights carries numerous risks, from the loss of the intellectual property to give away the brand and startup reputation to a competitor.
+Inadequate regulation of intellectual property rights carries numerous risks, ranging from the loss of one’s own intellectual property to handing over the brand and reputation of the startup to a competitor “on a silver platter.”

 5. You Have Made a Challenging Choice of Startup Name, Logo, Domain Name